Hide website

 If you are under 16, your substitute decision-maker will be your parent (or another person who is standing in the place of your parent).

-If you are 16 or older, it will be one of the following (if there is no one who fits the description of #1, it will be #2, etc):
+If you are 16 or older, it will be the first of the following list applicable to you (if there is no one in your life who fits the description of #1, it will be #2, etc):

 1. your court-appointed guardian of the person